john302/New-Arsenal-6-Translation-Tools/README.md

 **Q:**	How do I configure the XMLTranslator?\
 **A:**	Set the API key to your Yandex Translate API key.
 If you need to get one, go [here](https://translate.yandex.com/developers)

+## TODO:

+* Translate un-translated strings in the xml files.
+* Translate the script files.
+* Improve the XMLTranslator to better parse and translate the xml files.

 ## Dependencies
 * Uses [YandexTranslateCSharpSdk](https://github.com/anovik/YandexTranslateCSharpSdk)